Buttery Carrot and Swede Mash

 Instructions

-2. Put the carrot and swede into a large saucepan of salted water.
-Bring the pan to the boil, then cover and simmer for about 30 minutes until soft
+1. Put the carrot and swede into a large saucepan of salted water.
+Bring the pan to the boil, then cover and simmer for about 30 minutes — until soft.

-4. Mash (using a vegetable masher) until the carrot and swede reaches the consistency you prefer (we like it quite smooth)
+3. Mash well, until the carrot and swede mixture reaches your preferred consistency (we like it quite smooth).

 Looking for Slimming World Syns or Weight Watchers (WW) Points?